grnet/synnefo/docs/snf-deploy.rst

 .. code-block:: console

-   snf-deploy backend setup-network --backend-name ganeti1
+   snf-deploy backend network --backend-name ganeti1

 And finally, we need to setup the backend storage:

 .. code-block:: console

-   snf-deploy backend setup-storage --backend-name ganeti1
+   snf-deploy backend storage --backend-name ganeti1

 This command will first check the ``extra_disk`` in ``nodes.conf`` and try to find it on the nodes of the cluster.
 If the nodes indeed have that disk,